 - Peter Jenkins

-The training takes place over eight weekends in North West London and welcomes candidates from all over the country and abroad.
+The training takes place over eight weekends at the Terapia Centre in Finchley, North London and welcomes candidates from all over the country and abroad.
+The course dates for 2020 are shown below for information - the dates for 2021 will be available in June/July:

 Graduates may be considered for the position of supervisor in various professional settings, as suggested by the United Kingdom Council for Psychotherapy (UKCP).